Assistive Technology for Special Needs Assistants

 We provide you with the content, which includes video demonstrations, written materials, images and handouts.
 You watch the videos and review the materials on your laptop, tablet or smartphone and then reflect on how you may use that technology in your school.
 We will support you along the way, with our online office hours, private Facebook group and email support.

 This course is self-paced, however we will be supporting you over a 6 week period, from the 7th of October.
 We would expect that you should be able to cover the materials in that timeframe.
 There are 10 sections and each section is made up of videos, with some extra content (text, links and handouts).

-Once you have completed up to 85% of the course we will issue a certificate of compliance from University College Cork.
+Once you have completed up to 85% of the course we will issue a certificate of compliance from the CPD Standards Office.
 The certificates will be issued in early November via the email you registered with and will be in PDF format.

 This course is designed for SNAs who work with students who have difficulties with reading, writing, maths and organisational skills, and we cover a wide range of apps and software that will be helpful to students with additional learning needs.

 If you're still unsure, send me an email at email@example.com.
 We’re happy to help.

 While much of this course will also be useful to students with Autism, it is not specifically centered on Autism.
 Feel free to reach out to us and tell us about your situation, and we’ll give you our honest opinion about whether this course will help.